8gears/keycloak-auth-proxy/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/8gears/keycloak-auth-proxy.svg?style=flat-square)](https://hub.docker.com/r/8gears/keycloak-auth-proxy/)

-The Keycloak Auth Proxy Container provides OpenID Connect/OAuth authentication and authorization for web resources or services that don't have a build in authentication.
+The Reverse Auth Proxy Container provides OpenID Connect/OAuth authentication and authorization for web resources or services that don't have a build in authentication.

 This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak.
 However it should also work with any other OpenID Connect Provider.